 How We Helped

-Senior Employment Lawyer Sylvia Chan advised Mr R on a fixed fee basis, initially providing half an hour telephone advice for £60 including VAT.
-He then instructed us to conduct a complex written investigation report for £540 including VAT setting out his options and legal rights.
+Our Employment Lawyers advised Mr R on a fixed fee basis, initially providing telephone advice.
+He then instructed us to conduct a complex written investigation report setting out his options and legal rights.
 The matter was complex as we had to advise on sexual orientation discrimination and harassment claims.
 We advised him to raise a formal grievance against his line manager.

 The employer delayed in dealing with the grievance and was unsupportive throughout the grievance investigation.
 Mr R's access to his work emails was suspended by his employer when he raised his grievance which we advised was an act of victimisation, and a further act of discrimination.
 Mr R's grievance was not upheld as they said that Mr R has participated in the 'banter' and therefore it was not unwanted conduct (harassment) or discrimination.
 We advised Mr R to appeal the grievance outcome, which he did.

-Due to the limitation deadlines being imminent Mr R instructed us to lodge an Early Conciliation claim using our Negotiation Fixed Fee package at £300 including VAT.
+Due to the limitation deadlines being imminent Mr R instructed us to lodge an Early Conciliation claim.
 We lodged the Early Conciliation forms on his behalf and drafted a Letter Before Action.
-Several lengthy letters were exchanged between Sylvia and Mr R's employer as they initially rejected our first offer to settle.
+Several lengthy letters were exchanged between ourselves and Mr R's employer as they initially rejected our first offer to settle.

-Mr R was very happy with the tax free severance package of £30,000, five times the amount his employer first offered him.
-Speaking about Sylvia Chan, Mr R said that he was very grateful for her support during a very stressful time and impressed with her negotiation skills.
+Mr R was very happy with the tax free severance package of £30,000, ten times the amount his employer first offered him.
+Mr R said that he was very grateful for the solicitor's support during a very stressful time and impressed with her negotiation skills.

 Mr R was able to move on and find work elsewhere in a better working environment.